Configuration Reference#

 [entrypoints]#

-Declare console scripts and plugin entry points.
+Declare console scripts and other entry-point groups.
 Maps directly to entry_points.txt in the wheel's .dist-info.

 [entrypoints.scripts]